+P260 Oo not breathe mist/vapours/spray.
+P271 e only outdoors or in a well-ventilated area.
+P280 protective gloves and protective clothing.
+P284 case of inadequate ventilation] wear respiratory protection.
+P270 Do not eat, drink or smoke when using this product.
 P264 Wash all exposed external body areas thoroughly after handling.
-P271 Use only outdoors or in a well-ventilated area.
-P280 Wear protective gloves and protective clothing.
-P284 [In case of inadequate ventilation] wear respiratory protection.
-P261 Avoid breathing mist/vapours/spray.
-P272 Contaminated work clothing must not be allowed out of the workplace.
+P272 P272 Contaminated work clothing must not be allowed out of the workplace.